AdobeDocs/experience-manager-65.en/help/forms/using/introduction-customizing-html-workspace.md

 Before customizing workspace, make yourself familiar with the default style sheet supplied with AEM Forms at /libs/ws/css/style.css.

-To customize the workspace, it is recommended that you make yourself familiar with the existing style sheet, style.css, located in /libs/ws/css folder.
+To customize the workspace, it is recommended that you make yourself familiar with the existing style sheet, style.css, in /libs/ws/css folder.
 A few prominent components are described below.

 <table>
  <tbody>